 The S&P 500 Index or simply the S&P is one of the world’s most widely quoted indexes and is represented as ‘SPX500’ when trading its value as a CFD.
 As the index name suggests, the S&P is a basket of 500 large-cap companies from a range of sectors and industries.

 Displayed as the CFD ‘JPN225’, the Japanese Nikkei is the oldest stock index in Asia.
 Trading on the Tokyo Stock Exchange, the index is made up of Japan’s top 225 blue-chip companies.
 This includes technology companies Sony and Panasonic, and car manufacturers Nissan and Mazda.

 The Australian Securities Exchange, known as the ASX 200, can be traded as a CFD symbolised as ‘AUS200’ on Meta Trader.
 The ASX is Australia’s benchmark trading index comprising of the nation’s largest 200 companies.
 The index includes 11 industry sectors but is primarily dominated by the two largest sectors; the banks and the miners.

 The Financial Times Stock Exchange 100 index, commonly referred to as the London FTSE, is the United Kingdom’s most used stock market indicator.
-The FTSE (pronounced Footsie) launched in 1984 and is made up of the U.K.’s top 100 companies with the highest market capitalisation.
+The FTSE (pronounced Footsie) launched in 1984.
+It is made up of the U.K.’s top 100 companies with the highest market capitalisation.
 The index is seen as ‘UK100’ when trading it as a CFD on MetaTrader.

-Europe is home to several indices, including the CAC 40 in France, the DAX in Germany and the Euro Stoxx; a blue-chip index for the Eurozone, representing 50 major companies in the region.
-Eightcap provides clients with access to all three indices.
+Europe is home to several indexes, including the CAC 40 in France, the DAX in Germany and the Euro Stoxx; a blue-chip index for the Eurozone, representing 50 major companies in the region.
+Eightcap provides clients with access to all three.